Available with ArcGIS Image for ArcGIS Online.

 Circular statistics are appropriate for cyclic quantities such as compass direction in degrees, daytimes, and fractional parts of real numbers.

 Circular wrap value specifies the value that will be used to round a linear value to the range of a given circular statistic.
 It is a positive number.
 The wrap value is the highest possible value (upper bound) in the cyclic data.
 This value also represents the same quantity as the lowest possible value (lower bound).
 The default value is 360.

 This parameter is only available when circular statistics are calculated.

-Ignore missing values specifies whether NoData cells in the input value raster will be ignored in the results of the zones they fall within.
+Ignore NoData specifies whether NoData cells in the input value raster will be ignored in the results of the zones they fall within.

 If checked, within any particular zone, only cells that have a value in the value input will be used in determining the output value for that zone.
 NoData cells in the value raster will be ignored in the statistic calculation.
 This is the default.